symfony/symfony-docs/deployment.rst

 calculated automatically by Symfony as the directory where the main ``composer.json`` file is stored.

-In deployments not using the ``composer.json`` file, you'll need to override the :method:`Symfony\\Component\\HttpKernel\\Kernel::getProjectDir` method :ref:`as explained in this section <configuration-kernel-project-directory>`.
+In deployments not using the ``composer.json`` file, you will need to override the :method:`Symfony\\Component\\HttpKernel\\Kernel::getProjectDir` method :ref:`as explained in this section <configuration-kernel-project-directory>`.